formalmethods/formalmethods.github.io/_posts/2017-09-20-machine-precise-verification-of-lustre-specifications.md

 verify [Lustre][lustre] specifications.
-The translation is such that the semantic is **machine-precise**, i.e., we verify properties by taking into account finite integers and floating-point representations for integers and real variables, which is something that, to the best of our knowledge, is not available even in commercial tools.
+The translation is such that the semantic is **machine-precise**, i.e., we verify properties by taking into account finite integers and floating-point representations for integers and real variables respectively, which is something that, to the best of our knowledge, is not available even in commercial tools.
 We compare Intrepyd with an existing tool, [Luke][luke], on the integer part (as Luke does not support reals), and we report on solving some benchmarks with floating-point arithmetic